mobxjs/mobx/docs/refguide/computed.md

 <details id="computed-struct"><summary>[🚀] **Tip:** `computed.struct` for comparing output structurally <a href="#computed-struct" class="tip-anchor"></a></summary>

 If the output of a computed value that is structurally equivalent to the previous computation doesn't need to notify observers, `computed.struct` can be used.
-It will make a structural comparison first (rather than a reference equality check) before notifying observers.
-Example:
+It will make a structural comparison first, rather than a reference equality check, before notifying observers.
+For example:

 ```javascript
 class Box {